 5) Predefine functionality to the integration of methods or events

-As we know AMP has own defined js so it also has some predefined events and methods.
+As we know Accelerated Mobile Pages have own defined js so it also has some predefined events and methods.
 These are pretty much capable of easily making a basic level of task like (add, remove, toggle classes or tap, scroll, etc events).
 Also, you hear some plenty of additional components are available which is working pretty fine.
 (Like-: image-slider, parallax, 3d modal, amp-accordion, etc.)

 Hate about AMP